ndp/csster/README.md

 Use <code>Csster.addPropertyNames</code> to add any non-standard property names you'd like to be considered valid.
 The build-in tool rejects non-standard property names, although by default popular "-moz" and "-webkit" properties are added.

 ### Pre-process rules
-Functions called before properties are processed stored in <code>Csster.propertyPreprocessors</code>.
+<del>Functions called before properties are processed stored in <code>Csster.propertyPreprocessors</code>.
 Callback is provided a hash of properties to values, which it modifies in any way it wants.
-This is used to interpret macros.
+This is used to interpret macros.</del>

-### Post-processing
+<del>### Post-processing
 Functions called after rules are processed stored in <code>Csster.rulesPostProcessors</code>.
 Called with an array of processed rules.
 Can be used to eliminate duplicates, modify selectors, etc. Standard list simplifies overly complex selectors with multiple IDs.

 A convenient built-in function is <code>compressSelectors</code>.
 Using this processor, rules with multiple '#'s are simplified.
 For example, '#a #b #c' becomes '#c'.
 Usually this is what you will want, so include it with <code>Csster.rulePostProcessors.push(Csster.compressSelectors);</code>.